eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Data Source

 The National Health and Nutrition Examination Survey (NHANES) data for the years [2013-2014](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2013), and [2017-March 2020 Pre-Pandemic](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020).
+The target sample for Osteoporosis Questionnaire in 2013-2014 and 2017-2020 were participants aged 40+ and 50+, respectively.

-2015-2016 was skipped because Osteoporosis assessment in NHANES for that period was not completed.
+Note: Osteoporosis assessment in NHANES for 2015-2016 was not completed, so it's not included in this study.

 ## Data Preparation for Analysis
 - Renamed variables based on the data documents.
 For example, renamed `RIDAGEYR` to `Age`, `SLD010H` to `Sleep Hours`.